Accelerated Master's in Teaching Program

 - 45-credit Master of Science in Teaching (M.S.T.), dual certification in Early Childhood/Special Education, Childhood/Special Education, Early Childhood/Childhood programs.

 Once obtaining certification in teaching, extensions may also be pursued in early childhood special education, childhood special education, bilingual childhood education, middle school and adolescence special education.
 Courses are also offered in TESOL, special education and bilingual education for additional credits.

-The five-year combined degree track consists of early admission to the GSE, integration of 12 GSE credits during senior year, the completion of a B.A./B.S. degree, and a fifth year as a full-time student completing the additional credits in coursework and two semesters of student teaching.
-Dual certifications are additional credits and might take longer to pursue.
-After completion of all program requirements, students receive an M.S.T. degree and are eligible for GSE endorsement for New York State Initial Teacher Certification.
+The accelerated master's degree in teaching program consists of early admission to the GSE (application fee is waived), integration of 12 GSE credits in undergraduate senior year, the completion of a B.A./B.S. degree, acceleration as a full-time student to complete the required credits in coursework and two semesters of student teaching.
+Dual certifications require additional credits and will take longer to complete.
+After completion of all Graduate School of Education (GSE) program requirements in good standing, students obtain an M.S.T. degree and are eligible for GSE endorsement for New York State Initial Teacher Certification.
+Students who successfully complete all master's degree requirements will be endorsed for New York State Initial Teacher Certification.
 New York State Certification is reciprocal with many states.

 Graduate School of Education graduates are highly qualified teachers who respect individuals in a multicultural society, excel in academic disciplines, acquire a broad knowledge base, learn in meaningful contexts, become reflective practitioners, and engage in life-long learning.
 Fordham is accredited by the National Council for Accreditation of Teacher Education (NCATE).

-For further information about GSE academic programs, please visit the Graduate School of Education Bulletin.
+For further information about all of our Graduate School of Education academic programs, please visit the Graduate School of Education Bulletin.